pyinstaller/pyinstaller/doc/operating-mode.rst

 What other modules and libraries does your script need in order to run?
 (These are sometimes called its "dependencies".)

-To find out, |PyInstaller| finds all the ``import`` statements in your script.
+To find out, PyInstaller finds all the ``import`` statements in your script.
 It finds the imported modules and looks in them for ``import`` statements, and so on recursively, until it has a complete list of modules your script may use.

-|PyInstaller| understands the "egg" distribution format often used
-for Python packages.
+PyInstaller understands the "egg" distribution format often used for Python packages.
-If your script imports a module from an "egg", |PyInstaller| adds the egg and its dependencies to the set of needed files.
+If your script imports a module from an "egg", PyInstaller adds the egg and its dependencies to the set of needed files.

-|PyInstaller| also knows about many major Python packages,
-including the GUI packages
+PyInstaller also knows about many major Python packages, including the GUI packages
-Qt_ (imported via PyQt_ or PySide_), WxPython_, TkInter_, Django_,
+Qt_ (imported via PyQt_ or PySide_), WxPython_, TkInter_, `matplotlib <https://matplotlib.org>`_,
 and other major packages.
 For a complete list, see `Supported Packages`_.

-Some Python scripts import modules in ways that |PyInstaller| cannot detect: for example, by using the :func:`__import__` function with variable data, using :func:`importlib.import_module`, or manipulating the :data:`sys.path` value at run time.
+Some Python scripts import modules in ways that PyInstaller cannot detect: for example, by using the :func:`__import__` function with variable data, using :func:`importlib.import_module`, or manipulating the :data:`sys.path` value at run time.
-If your script requires files that |PyInstaller| does not know about, you must help it:
+If your script requires files that PyInstaller does not know about, you must help it:

 * You can give additional files on the ``pyinstaller`` command line.
 * You can give additional import paths on the command line.
-* You can edit the :file:`{myscript}.spec` file that |PyInstaller| writes the first time you run it for your script.
+* You can edit the :file:`{myscript}.spec` file that PyInstaller writes the first time you run it for your script.
-  In the spec file you can tell |Pyinstaller| about code modules that are unique to your script.
+  In the spec file you can tell PyInstaller about code modules that are unique to your script.
-* You can write "hook" files that inform |Pyinstaller| of hidden imports.
+* You can write "hook" files that inform PyInstaller of hidden imports.
-  If you create a "hook" for a package that other users might also use, you can contribute your hook file to |PyInstaller|.
+  If you create a "hook" for a package that other users might also use, you can contribute your hook file to PyInstaller.

-If your program depends on access to certain data files, you can tell |PyInstaller| to include them in the bundle as well.
+If your program depends on access to certain data files, you can tell PyInstaller to include them in the bundle as well.
 You do this by modifying the spec file, an advanced topic that is covered under :ref:`Using Spec Files`.